How hearing loss affects seniors

 - Poor health

 Seniors with untreated hearing loss report a lower quality of life than those without hearing loss or those whose hearing loss has been treated with hearing aids.
 The emotional factors involved are a significant part of the problem.
-To begin with, hearing loss adds to the perception that an older person is “slow” or losing their faculties, which is usually not the case.
+Hearing loss adds to the perception that an older person is “slow” or losing their faculties, which is usually not the case.
 This negative perception from others can then lead to a negative self-perception, which in turn leads to lower self-esteem, frustration and even depression.

 The depression, anger and frustration of hearing loss do not operate in a vacuum, however.
 All aspects of life are affected by these negative emotions.
 Those who are experiencing age-related hearing loss quite often find that their family relationships suffer due to their inability to hear adequately or fully participate in conversations.
 A person with hearing loss might be irritable, and lash out at their loved ones out of frustration.
 Blaming others for mumbling or speaking too softly is common for those with age related hearing loss, as are arguments over the volume of the TV or radio .Another common source of tension is one spouse’s refusal to go to parties and social events because he is embarrassed about his hearing loss, and frustrated that he misses most of the conversations.